sxu-yaokx/MAGCN/docs/index.md

 ### Urban computing

+The deployment of urban sensor networks is one of the most important progresses in urban digitization process.
+Recent advances in sensor technology enables the collection of a large variety of datasets.
+Multi-modality is one of the most significant features in knowledge discovery process in urban computing.
+Region-level prediction is a fundamental task in data-driven urban management.
+There are rich amount of topics, including citizen flow prediction, traffic demand prediction, arrival time estimation and meteorology forecasting.
+Non-euclidean structures exist in station-based prediction tasks, including bike-flow prediction, traffic volume prediction and point-based taxi demand prediction.

 <h1 align = "center">Conclusion</h1>

 We propose in this paper a novel graph convolutional network model called MAGCN, allowing us to aggregate node features from different hops of neighbors using multi-view topology of the graph and attention mechanism.
 Theoretical analysis on the expressive power and flexibility is provided with rigorous mathematical proofs, showing a good potential of MAGCN over vanilla GCN model in producing a better node-level learning representation.
 Experimental results demonstrate that it yields results superior to the state of the art on the node classification task.
 Our work paves a way towards exploiting different adjacency matrices representing distinguished graph structure to build graph convolution.